![]() |

 Groups are a quick way of giving users common access to certain features or functionality within an LDAP directory.
-The access directive contains a group specific variant in the <who> clause for just this purpose.
+The access to directive (cn=config, olcAccess) contains a group specific variant in the <who> clause for just this purpose.
+The actual rights assigned to the group are also defined in the Access to directive (cn=config, olcAccess).
+Groups use the groupofnames objectClass.

 The following LDIF fragments shows building a group called itpeople who could be given privileges to access or change passwords or configuration parameters in user entries.
 The individual group member entries are assumed to already exist in the directory under a classic ou=people branch.
 This configuration creates a separate branch called groups under which is placed the itpeople group.
 The following diagram illustrates this organisation:

 A DN of cn=itpeople,ou=groups,dc=example,dc=com will then reference all defined members of this group.
-Anyone logged in as 'micky mouse' will have itpeople privileges.
+Anyone logged in as 'micky mouse' can be assigned itpeople privileges using an appropriate access to directive (cn=config, olcAccess).
+See a worked example of group usage.

 tech info